yliu213/CCECE2025_Integral_ROS2/README.md

 If encounter erros, see: https://github.com/PX4/PX4-Autopilot/issues/24477

 ### 5. Install the project
-Here, assume you don't have a workspace
+Here, assume you don't have a workspace:
 ```
 mkdir -p ros2_ws/src
 cd ros2_ws/src